-If you are reading this, you likely saw someone using a steel mace and you thought it looked badass and seemed like a whole lot of fun, but you might be wondering, “what exactly are the benefits of using this unconventional fitness tool”?
+If you are reading this, you likely saw someone using a steel mace and you thought “what exactly are the benefits of steel mace training”?

 Steel mace workouts are the epitome of functional training.
-The Steel Mace was made to improve sports performance.
+Steel Mace Training improves sports performance like no other fitness tool.